Resources

 Free Resources

-This graphic has been developed to support educators to design Guided Inquiries that empower student agency, reflection and action.
-Adapted from Kath Murdoch's model of Inquiry (2016) and the 4eX2 Instructional model (2007), it highlights how metacognitive strategies and assessment approaches compliment the Inquiry process.
-The graphic highlights the importance developing key questions that nurture critical and creative thinking, but also a focus on explicit teaching and intention to scaffold thinking throughout the Inquiry process.
-(Note the strategy library is available to partnership schools only).
+This graphic has been developed to support educators to design Guided Inquiries that utilise metacognitive tools to enhance critical and creative thinking.
+Drawing inspiration from Kath Murdoch's model of Inquiry (2016) and the 4eX2 Instructional model (2007),.
+The graphic highlights the importance developing key questions that nurture critical and creative thinking, but also a focus on explicit teaching AND honoring student voice and agency throughout the Inquiry process.

 Vision for High Impact Teaching in Inquiry Learning